jackyzha0/jackyzha0.github.io/content/thoughts/organizing system.md

 - information about digital things (metadata)

 Good organizing systems are
 1. Skimmable at different levels.
 Is there a 5s version?
-A 60s version?
+A 60s version? (see: [[thoughts/information scales]])
 2. Transformable.
 Can the user transform the data into different representations without having to explicitly define these ahead of time?
-3. Context-sensitive.
-Not one size fits all, can we create unique content for every reader/reading depending on their prior understanding and current needs?
+3. [[thoughts/context|Context]]-sensitive.
+Not one size fits all, can we create unique content for every reader/reading depending on their prior understanding and current needs? (see: [[thoughts/cozy software|personal software]])
 4. Interrogable.
 Can we get clarifications and answers from the text without having the author having to anticipate those questions?

 The document as an 'information container', but also a 'thing' which documents a thing.
 Data can be seen as 'elementary observations about properties of objects, events, and their environments'